-This is a great questions.
+The cesspool vs septic tank debate is a great question.
 When you are buying a house there are things you don’t consider, the difference between a cesspool vs a septic tank won’t likely come up in conversation but if you are looking at a house that has one or the other it’s good to know the difference.
 Here is what you need to know about cesspools or septic tanks systems which is better.

-It’s important to know that these systems are in place when there is no sewer hook up available.
-This means that all of the water from your sinks, toilets, washing machines end up in these types of systems.
+It’s important to know that these systems are in place when there is no sewer hook-up available.
+This means that all of the water from your sinks, toilets, washing machines ends up in these types of systems.
 This means you need to be careful about what goes down your drains.

 What is a cesspool?

-A cesspit is a round, or cylinder walled cement tank that is buried in the ground.
+What is a cesspool?
+A cesspool is a round, or cylinder walled cement tank that is buried in the ground.
 A cesspool consists of a pit where all of the liquids and solids waste go into.
 Everything that goes down a drain from a household end up in the cesspool.

 From there, the solids settle at the bottom.
 The wastewater is leached into the soil through the holes in the walls of the concrete cylinder.
 While the sludge layer remains at the bottom of the cesspool.

 A house can have one or several cesspools (there are also several sizes ranging from small capacity cesspools to large capacity cesspools).
 That is because they are designed to spill over from one to the next when one is full.